Sustainable Property Rights

 In May 2019, the Florida Legislature adopted legislation, approved by the Governor, that created a Multi-Use Corridors of Regional Economic Significance Program.
 Such legislation is now codified as Sec.
 338.2278, Florida Statutes.

-The program’s purposed is to revitalize rural communities, encourage job creation, and provide regional connectivity while leveraging technology, enhancing quality of life and public safety, and protecting the environment and natural resources.
+The program’s purpose is to revitalize rural communities, encourage job creation, and provide regional connectivity while leveraging technology, enhancing quality of life and public safety, and protecting the environment and natural resources.
 The programs will accomplish such purpose through advancing the construction of corridors that are intended to accommodate multiple modes of transportation and multiple types of infrastructure.

 The program is also referred to as “Florida’s M●Cores Program.”
 These “super-corridors” will reserve right-of-way for limited access tollways, utilities, recreation, and environmental conservation-type uses.
 The program will fast-track project design and engineering studies and prioritize the appropriation of funds from other public infrastructure projects for the next two decades.
 Three separate corridors make up Florida’s M●Cores Program: the Suncoast Connector, the Northern Turnpike Connector, and the Southwest-Central Florida Connector.